DylanWRh/Programming-in-Artificial-Intelligence-22Fall/Gomoku-Pro/README.md

 A small project for the course, to implement an AI for Gomoku-Pro.

-This is a group project, and another attributor is *Yiming Wang*.
+This is a group project, and another contributor is *Yiming Wang*.

 Use min-max searching algorithm and alpha-beta pruning, with [evaluation function](https://github.com/sxysxy/GensokyoGomoku)(simplified in this program) and a searching depth of only 2.